 It's the dawn of a new alligator season in Louisiana, and another season of "Swamp People" on the History Channel.
-The series is filmed in towns such as Pierre Part and Pecan Island bordering the bayous, the great Atchafalaya swamp, and the Gulf of Mexico.
+The series is filmed in towns such as Pierre Part and Pecan Island bordering South Louisiana bayous, the great Atchafalaya Swamp, and the Gulf of Mexico.

 Acadiana is a vast region encompassing 22 parishes in French Louisiana in the southern part of the state.

-The residents in the area are descended from various native American and nationalities, but many are "Cajuns", descendants of 18th-century Acadian exiles from Canada's Maritime Provinces.
+The residents in Cajun Country are descended from various native American and nationalities, but many are "Cajuns", descendants of 18th-century Acadian exiles from Canada's Maritime Provinces.

 Louisiana covers an area of 51,855 square miles.
 It is bounded by Texas to the west, Arkansas to the north, Mississippi to the east, and the Gulf of Mexico to the south.